-Do you remember coming to an Open Day at West Dean and if so, how did it help you decide to study at West Dean?
+Do you remember coming to an Open Day at West Dean College and if so, how did it help you decide to study here?

 I didn’t come to an Open Day, I was a stressed, busy, brochure production manager for an airline company and didn’t have time off, except to lie down.
 The first time I saw West Dean College was on a Google search in 2003.
 It looked amazing, sumptuous and totally out of my league.
 I knew immediately I had to study there before really looking into the practicalities (not advised!).
 Nothing prepares you for the impact of seeing West Dean up close and personal for the first time though, and had I been able to wander around on an Open Day I’m sure I would have been just as hooked.